"The greatest wealth of a community lies not in the amount of its treasure, but in the quality of its leadership"

 Leadership Hamilton began in 1992 and is designed to ensure the continuing vitality of our community by identifying, educating and motivating emerging leaders.
 Leadership Hamilton is open to anyone in the Hamilton, Ohio area who aspires to or already has talent for leadership positions in the community.

 Throughout the nine month course, participants explore such issues as: economic development, education, city government, criminal justice, health care and social services.
 During the full day sessions, participants work together with local leaders to expand their network of contacts and resources, and increase their breadth and depth of knowledge about the community.
 The course starts in September and ends in May.
 Contact us for more details.

 Leadership Hamilton Class 32

-- Develop informed, trained and committed leaders who understand the issues and needs of our community.
+- Develop informed and committed leaders who understand the issues and needs of our community.

 - Create the opportunity for future leaders to meet, establish rapport and maintain relationships.